Changissnz/NVMB/README.md

 ## Update: 5/7/2021
 - Required libraries include Armadillo.

+## Update: 5/8/2021
+- Planned restructuring and re-write of some components of network.

 # [UPDATE]
 - Machine learning algorithms and other functionalities will be pushed whenever contributor/s feel necessary and/or like it.